 Some of them are trustworthy.
 Even though they charge the same amount of money as others, they tell you the whole reality of student life in Cyprus.

-When you see the real picture of how your life is going to be in Cyprus, then you will have an option to decide.
+When you see the real picture of how your life will be in Cyprus, you will have an option to decide.

 Unfortunately, it’s very rare to find those agents or consultants these days.